JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ![id-generation](img/id-generation.png)

-After that, the wizard with more comprehensive customization options will appear:
+After that, a wizard with more comprehensive customization options will appear:

 ![new-id-attribute](img/new-id-attribute.jpeg)